bryceschumacher/miniGit/README.md

 - Print out all files commited and related version number More of a useful tool for understanding how the version control system works under the hood.
 Can also use to track which files have been commited to miniGit

+5. Can cancel the current miniGit instantiation using option 6: Quit.
+This will close the current instantiation of miniGit!!